mariadb-corporation/mariadb-connector-nodejs/documentation/connection-options.md

 #### error Hostname/IP doesn't match certificate's altnames

 Clients verify certificate SAN (subject alternative names) and CN to ensure that the certificate corresponds to the hostname.
-If the certificate's SAN/CN does not correspond to the `host` option, it returns an error like:
+If the certificate's SAN/CN does not correspond to the `host` option, it returns an error such as:

 ```
 Hostname/IP doesn't match certificate's altnames: "Host: other.example.com. is not cert's CN: mariadb.example.com"